apache/mynewt-site/docs/os/tutorials/air_quality_sensor.md

 Good.
 You want to make sure you have all the needed bits for supporting your board; so you decide to build the blinky project for the platform first.

 Now create a target for it and build it.
-Easiest way to proceed is to copy the existing t arget for blinky, and modify it to build for Arduino Primo board.
+Easiest way to proceed is to copy the existing target for blinky, and modify it to build for Arduino Primo board.

 ```no-highlight
 [user@IsMyLaptop:~/src/air_quality]$ newt target copy my_blinky_sim blink_primo